-The temperature in the condenser continues to rise until the temperature difference between the steam and the CCW rises to a level when all the extra heat energy is being transferred to the CCW.
+This temperature in the condenser continues to rise until the temperature difference between the steam and the CCW rises to a level when all the extra heat energy is being transferred to the CCW.
 The condenser pressure will, of course, rise with the temperature in the steam space.

 Steam CCW

 Flowrate Increase Same

-Inlet Temp X Same
+Inlet Temp x Same

-Outlet Temp X X Increase
+Outlet Temp x Increase

 Ave Temp Increase Increase

-Pressure Increase X
+Pressure Increase ł x